ayanmali/augustus/README.md

 # Augustus - KVM VM Manager

-A C++ library and examples for managing lightweight VMs using KVM (Kernel-based Virtual Machine).
+A C++ library and examples for managing lightweight VMs using built-in hypervisors (QEMU, KVM).

 ## Overview

-This project provides a C++ interface for creating and managing lightweight virtual machines using the KVM API.
-KVM is a Linux kernel module that provides hardware-assisted virtualization.
+This project provides a C++ interface for creating and managing lightweight virtual machines using the libvirt library.
+QEMU and KVM are OS modules that provide hardware-assisted virtualization.

 ## Features